 Football Players Who Wasted Their Talent Through Loyalty

-Here I have created a team's-worth list of loyal players who could have made a better career for themselves elsewhere.
-I would like to point out that I absolutely have the utmost respect for players who stay loyal to clubs, and do not use them as a mere stepping stone to bigger and better things.
+In this article, I have created a team's worth of loyal players who could have made a better career for themselves elsewhere.
+I would like to point out that I absolutely have the utmost respect for players who stay loyal to clubs and do not use them as a mere stepping stone to bigger and better things.

-Reina joined Liverpool in 2005, just after their UEFA Champions League triumph against Milan, and would have thought he was joining a rising club that would hunt for trophies year in year out.
-However, all he has won is 1 FA Cup, 1 League Cup and a single Community Shield.
-For a Goalkeeper of his calibre, his 8 year stint at Liverpool has been disappointing to say the least, which is why it is understandable that he may leave and replace Victor Valdés at Barcelona, when he goes on to another challenge.
+Reina joined Liverpool in 2005, just after their UEFA Champions League triumph against Milan, and he would have thought he was joining a rising club that would hunt for trophies year in year out.
+However, all he has won is one FA Cup, one League Cup and a single Community Shield.
+For a goalkeeper of his calibre, his eight-year stint at Liverpool has been disappointing, to say the least, which is why it is understandable that he may leave and replace Victor Valdés at Barcelona, when he goes on to another challenge.

 You may think of Cafu as one of the best players ever in his position.
-He won the World Cup twice which is probably reward enough for his fantastic ability, however in 11 years in Italy, 6 with Roma, 5 with Milan, he only won a disappointing 2 Serie A titles and a single UEFA Champions League.
-If he had been able to cut the chord and join a club like Barcelona, Bayern Munich or Real Madrid, he may have been one of the most successful right backs ever.
+He won the World Cup twice, which is probably reward enough for his fantastic ability; however, in 11 years in Italy—six with Roma and five with Milan—he only won a disappointing two Serie A titles and a single UEFA Champions League.
+If he had been able to cut the chord and join a club like Barcelona, Bayern Munich or Real Madrid, he may have been one of the most successful right-backs ever.

 After his recent announcement that he was retiring, I couldn't help but think that Jamie Carragher's career, all of which has been spent playing for Liverpool, has been slightly wasted.
 He has never won a Premier League title, leaving success to only cup competitions, with the highlight being the 2005 Champions League.
-If he had of had the ambition, he could of, one thinks, pushed to be signed for a more successful club, that would have lined his awards cabinet with a few more trophies.
+If he'd had the ambition, he could have, one thinks, pushed to be signed for a more successful club, which would have lined his awards cabinet with a few more trophies.

 I am not too sure if this one is due to loyalty or just a lack of bids.
-However, since Brede Hangeland joined Fulham in 2008, he has impressed so much with his defensive abilities, that only half a season in, he was being linked with teams such as Arsenal and Manchester United.
-He could have made a move that would have seen his career sky-rocket, and could of won some trophies to go with his defensive talents.
-Of course, Arsenal have not won anything, however if they had someone to fix their defensive frailties, they probably would have challenged for more trophies, or even won the League Cup they lost to eventually relegated Birmingham at the very least.
+However, since Brede Hangeland joined Fulham in 2008, he has impressed so much with his defensive abilities that only half a season in, he was being linked with teams such as Arsenal and Manchester United.
+He could have made a move that would have seen his career sky-rocket and could have won some trophies to go with his defensive talents.
+Of course, Arsenal has not won anything; however, if they had someone to fix their defensive frailties, they probably would have challenged for more trophies, or even won the League Cup they lost to eventually relegated Birmingham, at the very least.

 Julio Arca has recently left England to go back to his native Argentina.
-As an Argentinian Under-20 Captain, he joined Sunderland in 2001 in a deal that Sir Alex Ferguson described as 'the deal of the summer', he being an admirer of Arca at the time.
-Sunderland seemed on the up at the time after two consecutive seasons at 7th place in the Premier League, however they were relegated 2 years later.
-Roma had shown interest in Arca, and looking back, would have been a very good move for him, as he could have marketed his talents in Top European football.
-However, due to his love for the club, Arca stayed another two season with a promotion in the first and another relegation in the second.
-He and his family were enjoying their time living in the North-East of England, so when he made the hard decision to leave, he moved to rivals Middlesbrough who were currently a regular UEFA Cup club, however, the departure of Manager Steve McLaren led to Middlesbrough's demise and Arca stayed with the club until a month ago, never fulfilling his once talent filled potential.
+As an Argentinian Under-20 Captain, he joined Sunderland in 2001 in a deal that Sir Alex Ferguson described as 'the deal of the summer' (Ferguson being an admirer of Arca at the time).
+Sunderland seemed on the up at the time after two consecutive seasons at 7th place in the Premier League; however, they were relegated two years later.
+Roma had shown interest in Arca—and looking back, it would have been a very good move for him, as he could have marketed his talents in Top European football.
+However, due to his love for the club, Arca stayed another two seasons with a promotion in the first and another relegation in the second.
+He and his family were enjoying their time living in the Northeast of England, so when he made the hard decision to leave, he moved to rivals Middlesbrough who were currently a regular UEFA Cup club; however, the departure of Manager Steve McLaren led to Middlesbrough's demise and Arca stayed with the club until a month ago, never fulfilling his once talent-filled potential.

-Much like Carragher, Gerrard has spent his whole career at Liverpool, and only a single 2005 UEFA Champions League victory to truly look back on as a fantastic achievement.
-However, unlike Carragher, Gerrard has had World-Class potential for many years, and many suitors to sign him for big money.
-The biggest blunder of his career, in my opinion, is when he turned his back on a move to Barcelona, which in hindsight would have given him the potential to put his stamp on a World-Class player tag, or even could have been considered as one of the greatest midfielders of his generation, if not all-time.
+Much like Carragher, Gerrard has spent his whole career at Liverpool, with only a single 2005 UEFA Champions League victory to truly look back on as a fantastic achievement.
+However, unlike Carragher, Gerrard has had world-class potential for many years, and many suitors to sign him for big money.
+The biggest blunder of his career, in my opinion, was when he turned his back on a move to Barcelona, which in hindsight would have given him the potential to put his stamp on a world-class player tag.
+He could have been considered as one of the greatest midfielders of his generation, if not all time.

 Morten Gamst Pedersen

 This is not loyalty to one particular club that has not led Donovan to be widely regarded as been successful, but loyalty to the American franchise league, MLS (Major League Soccer).
 His professional career started in Germany for Bayer Leverkusen.
-However he only made 7 first team appearances in total, becoming unsettled and moving back to his native USA.
-He has an abundance of talent, that could have flourished a great deal more than it has if he had of stayed in the more competitive European game.
+However, he only made seven first-team appearances in total, becoming unsettled and moving back to his native USA.
+He has an abundance of talent that could have flourished a great deal more than it has if he'd have stayed in the more competitive European game.
 He has had sporadic loan spells back in Europe, where he has impressed, so it seems a great shame that he never flaunted his talents in the Champions League.
-He has made 4 appearances in Europe, however they were in Europe's secondary competition, the UEFA Cup/Europa League, and only 4 appearances are nowhere near enough for a player of his calibre.
+He has made four appearances in Europe; however, they were in Europe's secondary competition, the UEFA Cup/Europa League, and only four appearances are nowhere near enough for a player of his calibre.
 It's a shame for Europeans that Donovan is a patriotic star.

 Matt Le Tissier

 Le Tissier was a mercurial talent who played his full professional career at Southampton, and became legendary for doing so, both for Southampton and in Premier League folklore.
 It seemed every season performances from Le Tissier along with his goals, saved Southampton from getting relegated from the Premier League.
 He was at the height of his powers in the mid 1990s and could have easily joined a bigger club that challenged for titles, but as he was a life-long Southampton fan, he put his love before his career.
-He may one day wish that he had went to a club and won a few trophies or Championships, however everyone knows that he is proud of what he done in his career, and what he done for Southampton.
+He may one day wish that he had gone to a club and won a few trophies or Championships; however, everyone knows that he is proud of what he did in his career, and what he did for Southampton.

-Alan Shearer's career got off to a flyer. he was one of the most promising strikers in English history, and won his first Premier League title with Blackburn in 1995 aged only 24.
+Alan Shearer's career got off to a flyer: He was one of the most promising strikers in English history and won his first Premier League title with Blackburn in 1995 at the young age of 24.
 Little did he know, that would be the last competition he'd ever win.
-In the summer of 1996, Manchester United were after the number one England striker, at the time, however he made the surprise World-Record £15million transfer to his hometown club of Newcastle United.
+In the summer of 1996, Manchester United was after the number one England striker; at the time, however, he made the surprise World-Record £15million transfer to his hometown club of Newcastle United.
 In a bid to become a legend at St. James' Park with a hope he could win things with the club he supported, he bit off his nose to spite his face, so it came to be.
-If he had of joined Man Utd, he would have bagged himself countless titles and a Champions League victory, and would probably now be seen as a Legendary World-Class Striker, rather than merely the Premier League's all-time scorer with only a single trophy to his name, probably the largest case of 'What could have been'.
+If he'd have joined Man Utd, he would have bagged himself countless titles and a Champions League victory, and would probably now be seen as a legendary world-class striker, rather than merely the Premier League's all-time scorer with only a single trophy to his name.
+This is probably the largest case of 'what could have been'.